What Is OAuth?

 Open Authorization (OAuth) is an open, standardized protocol for internet token-based authorization.
-OAuth allows services, like Facebook and Google or your own, to manage access to an end user’s account information without disclosing the user’s credentials.
+The current version, OAuth 2.0, allows services, like Facebook and Google or your own, to manage access to an end user’s account information without disclosing the user’s credentials.

 First, an authorization flow is used to authenticate and authorize a third-party service.
 After that, an access token is generated and shared with the third-party service which allows specific information to be accessed.
 Passwords are never shared because OAuth lets you authorize an application to communicate with another on your behalf.

-Instead of passing authentication data between customers and service providers, OAuth provides a token.
+Instead of passing authentication data between customers and service providers, an OAuth token is provided.
 Therefore, developers get access to end-user data in a more secure manner.
-In this article, you’ll learn how OAuth works, how versions 1 and 2 differ, and why you should use OAuth2 instead of your own authorization solution.
+In this article, you’ll learn how OAuth works, how versions 1 and 2 differ, and why you should use OAuth instead of your own authorization solution.

-Before OAuth was prevalent, websites would ask users to enter a username and password into a form, for example the credentials for a Gmail account, to gain access to Gmail data.
+Before authentication and authorization with OAuth was available, websites would ask users to enter a username and password into a form, for example the credentials for a Gmail account, to gain access to Gmail data.
 Users realized they didn’t want to grant full access to any old service.
 They preferred limited access instead.
 A user might want a third party service to access their email account, but only have rights to read contacts, not send email or add contacts.

-This article will focus on OAuth2, the second version of OAuth, though below we do cover differences between the versions.
+This article will focus on OAuth 2.0, the second version of OAuth, though below we do cover differences between the versions.

-With the help of OAuth2, a token, which has a limited lifetime, provides that desired limited access.
+When using OAuth 2.0, a token, which has a limited lifetime, provides that desired limited access.
 Connecting multiple applications is easier for users.
 It is also more secure since user credentials are not shared.
-Authentication is also easier for developers to manage because they only need to integrate OAuth2 in their application instead of having their own database to store users’ sensitive information.
+Auth is also easier for developers to manage because they only need to integrate OAuth 2.0 in their application instead of having their own database to store users’ sensitive information.

-Usually, OAuth2 is involved when a user (also called the Resource Owner) is providing a third-party application (called a client application) access to data in a different service (called the Resource Server) without sharing their credentials.
+Usually, OAuth 2.0 is involved when a user (also called the Resource Owner) is providing a third-party application (called a client application) access to data in a different service (called the Resource Server) without sharing their credentials.
 Let’s make it more concrete with an example.

 If you wanted to print images from your Pinterest account without downloading the images and uploading them again to a printing website, and without sharing your Pinterest username and password with the printing website, you could authorize the printing website to have read-only access to your Pinterest photos.

-You can do this using OAuth2.
-Here’s a diagram of the grant, which is explained further below:
+You can do this using OAuth 2.0.
+Here’s a diagram of the Authorization Code grant.
+(This is also sometimes called the Authorization Code flow.)

 A few bits of jargon: